segment-boneyard/khaos/docs/api.md

 });
 ```

 Pass in a dictionary of Handlebars `helpers` to template with.
-See the [Helpers docs](/docs/config#helpers.md) for more information.